-The Missouri Department of Health and Human Services (DHSS) is the lead ESF8 agency for the state of Missouri and is responsible for coordinating response to emergencies stemming from communicable disease, sanitation problems, contamination of food or water, medical surge, and damage to licensed facilities such as hospitals, child care, and long term care facilities.
-The DHSS Emergency Response Center (ERC) serves as the coordination point for all Department of Health and Senior Services' response to emergencies whether natural, accidental, or deliberate.
-It is operational at a non-threat level 24 hours a day, 7 days a week and can be staffed and function as a command and control center in the event of an emergency.
-The DHSS Bureau of EMS coordinates ambulance services, strike teams, and other EMS resources.
+The Missouri Department of Health and Human Services (DHSS) is the lead ESF 8 agency for the state of Missouri and is responsible for coordinating response to emergencies stemming from communicable disease, sanitation problems, contamination of food or water, medical surge, and damage to licensed facilities such as hospitals, childcare, and long-term care facilities.
+The DHSS Emergency Response Center (ERC), part of the Office of Emergency Coordination (OEC), serves as the coordination point for all DHSS response to emergencies whether natural, accidental, or deliberate.
+It is operational at a non-threat level 24 hours a day, 7 days a week and can be staffed and function as a command-and-control center in the event of an emergency.
+The Public Health Emergency Response Coordinator staffs the ESF8 desk at the State Emergency Operations Center (SEOC) and coordinates with the ERC to share information bi-directionally.
+The DHSS Bureau of EMS coordinates with EMS Mutual Aid Coordinators, to facilitate needed ambulance services, strike teams, and other EMS resources.
 The Missouri Department of Mental Health coordinates behavioral health care services during and after disasters for citizens and responders.
-DHSS works with HCCs to maintain situational awareness, promote information sharing, coordinate response efforts, and works with the

-State Emergency Management Agency (SEMA) to meet resource requests unable to be met at the regional level.
+DHSS works with HCCs to maintain situational awareness, promote information sharing, coordinate response efforts, and works with the State Emergency Management Agency (SEMA) to meet resource requests unable to be met at the regional level.